Childhood Stress: How Parents Can Help

 When difficult life events lead to stress that lasts for more than a few weeks, it’s called chronic stress.
 Chronic stress is hard on kids when they don’t have a break from it or when they don’t have the support they need or coping skills to offset the stress.

 Having a serious health condition that lasts for a long time can lead to chronic stress.
 So can losing a parent or close family member or going through lasting adversity.
+And dealing with things like discrimination, racism, and gun violence can lead to chronic stress.
 Over time, stress like this can affect kids’ and teens’ mental and physical health.
 But there are things that can prevent the harmful effects of chronic stress.